-The review identified a number of issues relating to the specificity, measurability and achievability of the expected environmental outcomes.
-Much of the concern was to do with uncertainties of achieving outcomes under climate change; constraints affecting delivery of environmental water; under-resourcing and poor design of monitoring and evaluation programs; and the desire to broaden the set of outcomes to include other themes, components and aspects within themes.
+The review of the Strategy identified a number of issues relating to the specificity, measurability and achievability of the expected environmental outcomes.
+Much of the concern was also to do with uncertainties of achieving outcomes under climate change; constraints affecting delivery of environmental water; under-resourcing and poor design of monitoring and evaluation programs; and the desire to broaden the set of outcomes to include other themes, components and aspects within themes.
+None of these are arguments against the use of SMART outcomes, but support improving them.

-To address these issues, the next Strategy (2022) will improve the SMARTness of the current expected environmental outcomes.
-These improvements may include updating flow metrics so that they are more ecologically relevant and including the condition of vegetation types that were neglected in the first Strategy (e.g. lignum shrublands).
+To address these issues, the next Strategy (2022) will further improve the SMARTness of the current expected environmental outcomes.
+These improvements may include updating flow metrics so that they are more ecologically relevant, better specified statistically, spatially and temporally; and include the condition of vegetation types that were not in the first Strategy.

 Another way of ensuring that SMART targets assist adaptive management is by widening their scope to include outcomes directly impacted by environmental water management.
 For example, the waterbird expected environmental outcomes concentrate on population measures, such as species richness and abundance, and neglect waterbird habitat extent and condition, when it is habitat that is often the focus of environmental water delivery.
-It has also become apparent that for all biota, be it waterbirds, vegetation or fish, management of the whole life cycle is essential, rather than just particular elements, such as spawning.
-Additional expected environmental outcomes may be added to address these issues.
+There will also be a greater focus on management of the whole life cycle, rather than just particular elements, such as breeding.
+Additional expected environmental outcomes may be added to address these issues, noting that these will need to be feasible and cost-effective.